 Anyone who has a child or has spent time around a child can attest to this: children spend a lot of time playing!
 Most children love to play, get new toys, and play with others.
 As children grow up, how they play and what they play with changes.
 This is closely tied to their overall development.
-Because of this, we are going to talk about why writing goals for play is important.

 When children play they are not just spending the time in leisure; play skills and development are related to language skills and development in children.
 In addition to language development, observing how a child plays can provide insights into their cognition, emotions, behaviors, and social skills.

 It is important both as professionals and caregivers to understand the importance of play for development, as well as typical stages of play.
 Equally important to understand is that different cultures around the world may view play differently.
 This article examines how different cultures may interact and play with children.
 As with all assessments and interventions, it is critical to consider an individual’s culture and how that may impact what you observe.

 What Are Play Skills?

 Play skills look at what children play with, how they play with toys/objects, and who they may play with.
 The greatest development of a child’s play skills emerges as early as 2 months until about 5 years.
 Different sources may label types and stages of play in slightly different ways, but this age range seems to be the overall consensus of the typical age of development of certain play skills.
 In this case, we will look at 4 types of play: exploratory, relational, functional, and symbolic.
 Below are simple explanations of the categories with examples.
 For more information about play skills, this chart and this article provide greater details.